-Trident is back in the news because Westminster is determined to spend billions of taxpayer’s money on it to pretend England rules the waves, money it refused to share with Scotland for keeping people alive and well, and spend on the English National Health Service.
+Trident is back in the news because Westminster is determined to spend billions of taxpayer’s money on it to pretend England rules the waves and owns the world, a major power.
+Billions spent on bombs not billions spent keeping people alive and happy.
 No wonder we question the sanity of our elected leaders.

 It does not matter how evidently preposterous and dangerous are nuclear bombs, bombs we won’t use, against an enemy that isn’t attacking us, we still want more.

-To sit at a top table with the big boys, so goes the ludicrous myth, we must have weapons of mass carnage and death.
-By the example of enumerable other countries we know that isn’t true, yet politicians stand up to argue for that doctrine oblivious or ignorant of the consequences.
+To sit at a top table with the big boys we must have weapons of mass carnage and death.

-To quote one betrayer of Labour principles, Aneurin Bevan, our representatives “do not want to go naked into the conference chamber.”
-Many so-called ‘socialists’ would enter now wearing ermine and red robes.
+To quote one betrayer of socialist principles, Aneurin Bevan, our representatives “do not want to go naked into the conference chamber”, but wearing ermine robes is fine.

-They never talk of an accidental accident, of being unable to retaliate because they know we will all be dead or disorientated hit by a first strike.
-The winner is the last man standing.
+Politicians never talk of an accidental accident, of being unable to retaliate because they know we will all be dead or disorientated hit by a first strike.
 Nor do they mention Strontium-90, radiation lingering for centuries blistering our skin, thinning our bones, until our teeth fall out and we waste away.

 A Russian Attack